sahahn/parc_scaling/docs/index.md

 - d).
 In total we employ 45 different phenotypic target variables (See [Target Variables](./variables.html)).

 We evaluated each combination of target variable, parcellation and ML pipeline with five-fold cross validation using the full set of available participants.
-The 5-fold fold structure was kept constant and therefore directly comparable across all combinations of ML pipeline, target variable and parcellation.
+The CV fold structure was kept constant and therefore directly comparable across all combinations of ML pipeline, target variable and parcellation.
 This evaluation procedure was used to generate different metrics of performance, [explained variance](https://scikit-learn.org/stable/modules/model_evaluation.html#explained-variance-score)